learn-academy-2021-charlie/week-6-assessment-sjproctor/interview-questions.md

   Your answer:

   Researched answer:
+  model - migration, model class, resource - model, migration, controller, routes migration - migration file controller - controller, view folder scaffold - working app :) rspec - spec folder

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-method="GET"    /students
+method="GET"    /students         index, display a list of all students

-method="POST"   /students
+method="POST"   /students         create, adding a new student

-method="GET"    /students/new
+method="GET"    /students/new     new, form for creating a new student

-method="GET"    /students/2
+method="GET"    /students/2       show, display student with the id of 2

-method="GET"    /students/edit/2

-method="PATCH"  /students/2
+method="GET"    /students/2/edit  edit, form for updating an existing item in the db

+method="PATCH"  /students/2       update, updates the attributes of student with an id of 2

-method="DELETE" /students/2
+method="DELETE" /students/2      destroy, deletes the student with id of 2